vargavd/vd-react-base-theme/README.md

 ## Included Example
 As an example, there is an Map solution with filterable points of interests, built with Mapbox.
-You will need a [Mapbox access token](https://docs.mapbox.com/help/getting-started/access-tokens/) inside an .env file for a working example.
+You will need a [Mapbox access token](https://docs.mapbox.com/help/getting-started/access-tokens/) inside an .env file for running the example.

-It has:
+> Note: every content and taxonomy used in the example is imported during the first time the website loads.
+It has a separate popup for this.

+#### About:
-- A new post type: Points
+- A new post type: Locations
-- Longitude/latitude meta fields for this post type
+- Longitude/latitude meta fields added for Locations, with a custom metabox
+- It registers 4 additional taxonomy for Locations
-- A new custom REST API endpoint for filtering
+- Filtering is done with the default WordPress REST API endpoint
 - A new custom REST API endpoint for importing locations

-- The UI does not use any framework
+#### Technical Details
+- A custom webpack configuration for JSX, TS, SCSS (for now) compilation.
+- Custom proxy reload with `browser-sync`
+- `React`, `Redux Toolkit`
+- `TypeScript` integrated
+- `Tailwind` is planned

 > <small>**Note: Every setup, settings and files related to the map-example are in the `example` folder.**</small>